 This format is HDR10+ and it’s the creation of Samsung, which sells more TVs around the world than any other brand.

 But is this new HDR format a cause for celebration or consternation?
-On one hand, it muddies the already-confusing TV-spec waters but, on the other, HDR10+ looks and sounds great.
+On one hand, it muddies the already-confusing TV-spec waters and is taking an age to come to fruition where content is concerned.
+But, on the other, HDR10+ looks and sounds great and seems to be getting all the support it needs.

 What is HDR10+?